 Once we commit to a full research project for a company, we conduct a thorough fundamental assessment of the business, with a particular focus on those challenges that have created the value opportunity.
-We examine ESG issues as well as all other considerations that can influence the company's long-term performance and risk profile.
-As a part of this process, we speak with competitors, customers, and suppliers; conduct field research such as site visits to plants, stores, or other facilities; analyze the financials and public filings of the company and its competitors; and occasionally purchase independent research reports.
-Thematic ESG research led by our ESG team can also be informative at this stage.
-Additionally, we use the third-party ESG resources described above to augment this analysis.
+We examine ESG issues along with all other considerations that can influence the company's long-term performance and risk profile.
+As a part of this process, we speak with competitors, customers, and suppliers; we conduct field research, such as site visits to plants, stores, or other facilities; we analyze the financials and public filings of the company and its competitors; and occasionally we purchase independent research reports.
+Thematic ESG research led by our ESG team can be informative at this stage, and we may use third-party ESG resources to augment our analysis.
 Each issue, whether under the ESG heading or otherwise, is analyzed on its own merit and does not necessarily preclude us from considering an investment.